 Buffett owns up the responsibility for his erroneous decision.
-He also admits that some of businesses of Berkshire did not perform well and that there is scope of improvement.
-An investor should keep an open mind to changing facts and humbly accept if any of her decision go wrong.
+He also admits that some of the businesses of Berkshire did not perform well and that there is the scope of improvement.
+An investor should keep an open mind to changing facts and humbly accept if any of her decision goes wrong.

 “We continue to look for ways to expand our insurance operation.
 But your reaction to this intent should not be unrestrained joy.
 Some of our expansion efforts – largely initiated by your Chairman have been lackluster, others have been expensive failures.”